Tehpaartos/Classic-WOW/BWLTankTips.md

 #### 3rd-tank
 * Taunt the boss 5 sec before Wing Buffet
 * Taunt the boss if the Off-tanks taunt fails
-* Take on the roll of the OT if any tank dies
+* Take on the role of the OT if any tank dies

 ## Flamegor
 * Frenzy - Immediately removed by any Hunters with  Tranquilizing Shot or Flamegor will start using  Fire Nova every couple seconds